chenglu4343/try-some-with-pnpm/README.md

 # packages

 ## publicUtils
+- try using unbuild packaging
 - try to fully configure package.json
 - try to publish package to https://registry.npmjs.org
-- try using unbuild packaging
 - try using bump to update the version automatically
 - try to export the cli module

+## vite-plugin-hello
+- try using tsup for packaging
+- try simple virtual-module

 ## utils
 - nothing